 There are several hundred dwarf rhododendrons that are suitable for the smaller garden.

 Those I have picked, all in my own garden, are small enough for most plots.
-None will grow to more than 1 m high and wide in ten years.
+None will grow to more than 1m high or wide in ten years.
 Those marked ‘AGM’ have received the Award of Garden Merit from the Royal Horticultural Society.
 This assures buyers that the plant in question is of outstanding merit, easy to cultivate, and readily available.

 I will cover cultivation in detail in a following article.
 Suffice it to say here that dwarf rhododendrons, like all their kin, have an Achilles heel, they are lime (calcium) haters.
 They can, with difficulty, be grown on limy soils, requiring special like-free compost and lime-free watering.

 But real success is only likely to be achieved in the long term on acid or neutral soils.
 The more organic matter that you provide, the better, and the soil should be kept moist at all times.
 While many rhododendrons grow best in woodland conditions, providing dappled shade, dwarf rhododendrons flower best in full sun.

 Dwarf rhododendrons come in a dazzling rainbow array of colours, unmatched by any other group of dwarf shrubs.